 Step 7.
 Testing the app

-Don’t rush, take enough time to test the app and ensure that it works as it’s supposed to.
-After thorough testing, your users will get a convenient and well working solution for their everyday problems.
+Don’t rush, take enough time to test the app and ensure that it works as it should.
+After thorough testing, your users will get a convenient and well-working solution for their everyday problems.

 Step 8.
 Launch and marketing